What Is Active Listening? How and Why to Actively Listen

 - When it comes to business, it attracts customers.

 Active listening plays a very important role in the customer services department.
 As a customer service representative or adviser one will get to meet, see, and talk face-to-face or over the phone with people from different cultures, people with different personalities and behaviours.
 People who speak the same language can have different accents depending on the geographical area or country.
-So active listening is what comes handy when dealing with situations mentioned above.
+So active listening is what comes handy when dealing with the situations mentioned above.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.